iLib-js/ilib-mono-webos/packages/ilib-loctool-webos-c/README.md

 # ilib-loctool-webos-c

-ilib-webos-loctool-c is a plugin for the loctool allows it to read and localize C files.
+ilib-loctool-webos-c is a plugin for loctool that allows it to read and localize C files.
 This plugin is optimized for the webOS platform.
 ### C FileType
 This plugin expects to be used [libwebosi18n](https://github.com/webosose/libwebosi18n) library to internationalize your C code.
 It extracts string usages used in the examples below by considering them as strings that need to be translated.